Taxation in Tanzania: Individual Income Tax

 Individuals include sole traders and salaried people who are taxed at progressive individual income tax rate, which varies from the lowest marginal rate of 8% to the top marginal rate of 30%.
 However, for a non-resident individual the applicable rate is 20%, which is charged on the total income.
 The table below shows the current resident individuals tax rates.
 Sole traders are also required by the law to file estimate of income within 3 months of the new accounting year. they are taxed based on presumptive tax system, where the tax payable on estimates depends on annual turnover/sales, and not profit.

 Indirect taxes

 These are taxes, which are based on consumption.
 Examples of such taxes are like Import Duty, Excise Duty, and Value Added Tax (VAT), etc. By definition the legal incidence of the tax falls on the trader who acts as a collection agent of the government while the effective incidence falls on the final consumer of goods or services who eventually pays the tax.

 Value Added Tax (VAT)

 Value Added Tax is a consumption tax charged by VAT registered traders on all taxable goods and services at a standard rate of 18%.
 The VAT is a multistage tax levied at each stage of production and distribution up to the retail stage.
 The tax is also levied on taxable imports made by persons whether or not registered for VAT.
-All exports are renovated (0%).
+All exports are zero rated (0%).